 FCT: Pot and Trap Fishing

 Traps can be used in the winter (ice) season and at depths of 150-1000 m.
-If regulated they have little negative impact apart from marine mammals where fish-eating marine mammals can get caught by the traps, especially when traps are lost or abandoned (so called ghost fishing) and there is also evidence of bowhead whale entanglements in the trap lines.
+If regulated, they have little negative impact apart from when fish-eating marine mammals get caught by the traps, especially when traps are lost or abandoned (so-called ghost fishing), and there is also evidence of bowhead whale entanglements in the trap lines.

-Examples: Crab traps are used in the Arctic for fishing for shrimp, king, and snow crab, and buccinum mostly in the Bering and the Barents Seas.
-Traps are also used to fish for cod sablefish in the Alaska waters.
+Examples: Crab traps are used in the Arctic for fishing for shrimp, king and snow crab, and buccinum mostly in the Bering and the Barents Seas.
+Traps are also used to fish for cod sablefish in the Alaskan waters.

 Assessment findings:

-Marine mammals: Significant concern for benthic feeders, in the key areas of bowhead whales, minor or notable concern for most other seal and cetacean species – ships should keep away from areas where animals concentrate.
+Marine mammals: Significant concern for benthic feeders in the key areas of bowhead whales.
+Minor or notable concern for most other seal and cetacean species, but ships should keep away from areas where animals concentrate.

-Seabirds: Source of minor concern for all the CFs, where applicable.
+Seabirds: Source of minor concern for all CFs, where applicable.

 Fish: Source of significant concern for Atlantic cod and capelin during spawning season.
 Source of minor concern for other CFs.

-Benthos: Source of minor concern for all the CFs, where applicable.
+Benthos: Source of minor concern for all CFs, where applicable.

 Coastal features.
-Not applicable for most of the coastal features.
+Not applicable for most coastal features.

 Assumptions: